sridhama/llm-sql/README.md

 ```

 Once the application is running, open your browser and navigate to `http://localhost:8501` to access the offer search interface.

+### Run online

+You can access the application through [Google Colab](https://colab.research.google.com/drive/1aEmzQAjk5Hg2C4m4zinoIGyv9C3_wZzu?usp=sharing).
+Just create a copy of the notebook and follow the instructions within.

 ### How to Use